 GWD has continued working with the DEP Northeast Regional Office and AECOM Engineers of Wakefield, MA to come up with solutions to these issues.
-Sampling has been performed within the distribution system to further define problem areas.
-Sampling at the wells, and within the WTP, has been performed to further refine the treatment processes.
+Sampling continues to be performed throughout the distribution system to further define problem areas.
+Sampling at the wells, and within the WTP, continues to be performed to further refine the treatment processes.
 Some of the key findings include the following:

-- Given that the WTP and storage tanks are located on the west side of Town, and the system has over 65 miles of water main, the far ends of the system are subject to long travel times and high water age. - GWD has difficulty maintaining chlorine residual at the far ends of the system even when approaching the highest chlorination levels just short of discoloring the finished water.
-There will continue to be tradeoffs between limiting the discoloration of the water, along with associated staining complaints, and reducing odor and taste issues by maintaining higher chlorine residual levels. - The WTP continues to operate at a very high removal efficiency (98.5-99.5%) despite iron and manganese concentrations in the source waters 2-5 times greater than when the WTP was built.
+- Given that the WTP and storage tanks are located on the west side of Town, and the system has over 65 miles of water main, the far ends of the system are subject to long travel times and high water age. - In order to maintain chlorine residual at the far ends of the system, GWD must increase the chlorine feed to the finish water leaving the WTP.
+With a target of 1.8 mg/l of free chlorine in the finish water, GWD can consistently maintain a chlorine residual of 0.2 mg/l out to the far ends of the system.
+In general, chlorine residuals have shown to diminish in proportion to the travel time with a range of 0.5 1.0 mg/l through the center of town.
+Because over-chlorinating has the potential to discolor the finished water, there will continue to be tradeoffs between limiting the discoloration of the water, along with associated staining complaints, and reducing odor and taste issues by maintaining higher chlorine residual levels. - The WTP continues to operate at a very high removal efficiency (98.5-99.5%) despite iron and manganese concentrations in the source waters 2-3 times greater than when the WTP was built in 2000.
 Even at this efficiency, the WTP, at times, can still pass enough iron and manganese to create problems in the system. - The source wells exhibit high levels of dissolved organics that react with chlorine in the treatment process.
 This reaction creates DBPs, which can increase cancer risk and other adverse health impacts.
-Increasing chlorine dosage for odor control will likely increase disinfection byproduct formation. - Shorter filter runs between backwash cycles results in less chance for delivering poor quality water to the system, but is less efficient and more costly to the operation.
+Increasing chlorine dosage for odor control will likely increase DBP formation.
+Fortunately, GWD has maintained DBP compliance while using the current chlorination target for the finish water.
+This will continue to be monitored closely. - Shorter filter runs between backwash cycles results in less chance for delivering poor quality water to the system, but is less efficient and more costly to the operation.

 AECOM Engineers completed a Comprehensive Water System Evaluation Report in November 2013.
 The report included short-, medium-, and long-term improvements to the treatment process and distribution system aimed at improving the water quality.
-The first of seven short-term recommendations (i.e. taking the elevated tank offline) was implemented in late October 2013 - even as the report was in final draft stage.
+To date, all seven short-term recommendations have been implemented.
+In October 2015, GWD installed electrically controlled valves to reduce backwash cycle hydraulic surges that were allowing previously-filtered iron and manganese to slip through the filters into the finish water.
+The new valves have significantly reduced these surges and the associated pass-through of iron and manganese.